 There are several different sensors built into the Apple Watch, which allow it to measure metrics like steps taken, calories burned, and pulse rate.
 Movement information is relayed to two separate fitness-related apps, giving users an overall picture of their daily activity.

 Apple's Watch is designed to be a companion device to the iPhone, and as such, it requires an iPhone to function.
 According to Apple, the Watch is not a standalone device because it relies on the iPhone for many features like relaying notifications and messages.
-It's also been designed to work with Apple's new Continuity features, letting users shift tasks from one device to another with ease.
+In fact, initial Apple Watch apps will be entirely powered by the iPhone to preserve battery.
+The Apple Watch has also been designed to work with Apple's new Continuity features, letting users shift tasks from one device to another with ease.

 There are several Watch features that remain unknown as of yet, including full dimensions of the device, its battery life, and the complete pricing range, but Apple is expected to reveal this information as we get closer to the device's early 2015 launch date.

 There are several aspects of the Apple Watch that Apple declined to share during it's September keynote event.
 For example, one of the major questions about the watch concerns its battery, and how long we can expect it to last on a single charge.

 Apple did not divulge battery life, and it is likely that since the software remains unfinished, the company has not been able to fully optimize the operating system to get the maximum amount of battery life out of the device.

 Rumors have suggested that the Apple Watch's battery life is at "about a day," but it could improve before the device is launched in 2015.
 According to Apple CEO Tim Cook, Apple Watch owners will "wind up charging it daily" because they will use the device so much.

 Little information has been made available on pricing, with Apple stating only that Apple Watch prices will start at $349.
 That figure could change before the device debuts in early 2015, however.